Charles Proteus Steinmetz: AC steady state circuit theory

 Steinmetz's work revolutionized AC circuit theory and analysis, which had been carried out using complicated, time-consuming calculus-based methods.
 In the groundbreaking paper, "Complex Quantities and Their Use in Electrical Engineering", presented at a July 1893 meeting published in the American Institute of Electrical Engineers (AIEE), Steinmetz simplified these complicated methods to "a simple problem of algebra".
 He systematized the use of complex number phasor representation in electrical engineering education texts, whereby the lower-case letter "j" is used to designate the 90-degree rotation operator in AC system analysis.
 His seminal books and many other AIEE papers "taught a whole generation of engineers how to deal with AC phenomena".

 AC transient theory

 Steinmetz also greatly advanced the understanding of lightning.
-His systematic experiments resulted in the first laboratory created "man-made lightning", earning him the nickname the "Forger of Thunderbolts".
-These were conducted in a football field-sized laboratory at General Electric, using 120,000 volt generators.
-He also erected a lightning tower to attract natural lightning to study its patterns and effects, which resulted in several theories.
+His systematic experiments resulted in the first laboratory-created "man-made lightning", earning him the nickname "Forger of Thunderbolts".
+These were conducted in a football-field-sized laboratory at General Electric, using 120 000-volt generators.
+Like alternating-current pioneer Nikola Tesla, he also erected a lightning tower to attract natural lightning to study its patterns and effects, which resulted in several theories.